artificiallama/WSJ_headlines_SP500/README.md

 * Baseline :  It uses the current movement as the prediction.
 It is also known as peristence.
 * Perfect  :  This is a hypothetical model.
 It correctly predicts all the movements.
 * Imperfect : This is a hypothetical model.
 It incorrectly predicts all the movements.
-* UP model : It predicts all movements as UP.
+* UP model : It predicts all movements as UP (This model buys stock in 1999 and holds it till 2019).
 * DW model : It predicts all movements as DOWN (This model never buys any stock !).

 Following table summarizes the performance of the models.
 Transaction costs are ignored in calculating the profit.